 - Include in the capital financing of the network 10% for marketing, community engagement, and performance reporting – this will drive digital transformation across the community, which in turn drives service sustainability, local economic growth, and community benefits.
 With market analytics and data on community impacts, elected officials and economic development professionals can identify evolving community needs, implement smart community services assessed to have the biggest impact on the community, and show community return on investment (ROI) in terms of business retention and growth, GDP and tax base impacts, quality of life benefits, etc.

-- Continue listening to and assessing community needs to ensure your community continues to be a place where people choose to live and work!
+- Continue listening to and assessing community needs to ensure your community continues to evolve and be a place where people choose to live and work!

 This is a process that is cost effective and critical for success.
 The drivers of this process are economic and community benefits.
 When these drivers outweigh the costs of broadband and digital infrastructure they become the foundation for investment.
 This has often been missing in the process and that is why SNG strongly recommends starting with assessing community benefits and the economic feasibility before investing in broadband and digital infrastructure.